 So how did this crazy shopping day get dubbed Black Friday?

-There are a few different theories but I’m in the camp that believes the roots of this phrase go back to the first reference of Black Friday during the 1869 financial panic in the stock market.
+There are a few different theories about Black Friday meaning but I’m in the camp that believes the roots of this phrase go back to the first reference of Black Friday during the 1869 financial panic in the stock market.
 The New York Times and other newspapers originally coined the phrase at that time.
 The stock market reference is often erroneously linked to the stock market crash preceding the Great Depression but that time it occurred on a Tuesday in late 1929 not a Friday.

 Black Friday continued to be used as a colloquial phrase in the mid-Atlantic states to describe hard times so it wasn’t surprising that the Philadelphia Police Department latched on to the phrase to describe the center city chaos on the day after Thanksgiving.
 Bonnie Taylor-Black (American Dialect Society) found a mention of it being used in this context as far back as 1966: